RobertoPrevato/K8sStudies/docs/k3s/index.md

 ## Use Cases for K3s

-- **Learning environment**: Perfect for practicing Kubernetes concepts
+- **Learning environment**: Perfect for practicing Kubernetes concepts.
-- **Development workstations**: Run Kubernetes locally without heavy resource usage
+- **Development workstations**: Run Kubernetes locally without heavy resource usage.
-- **Edge computing**: Deploy in resource-constrained environments
+- **Edge computing**: Deploy in resource-constrained environments.
-- **IoT devices**: Run on ARM devices like Raspberry Pi
+- **IoT devices**: Run on ARM devices like Raspberry Pi.
-- **CI/CD environments**: Fast startup makes it ideal for testing pipelines
+- **CI/CD environments**: Fast startup makes it ideal for testing pipelines.
-- **Small production deployments**: Suitable for smaller workloads and teams
+- **Small production deployments**: Suitable for smaller workloads and teams.

 ## My first exercise

 For my first exercise, I wanted to try adapting the example about [volume mounting](../kind/mounting-volumes.md) to use K3s and persistent volumes, with Traefik instead of NGINX.
+This exercise includes exposing a web app with a self-signed SSL certificate.

 The README in `./examples/07-k3s-local-pv` includes commands to create the deployments.